Gaming Thrones: A History

 The purpose of this blog is to unite three of my common interests: video games, web coding, and proper sanitation.
 As a student of web development, and in case you are wondering why the site is broken in places, I do write the code for this blog myself.
 However gradually, the blog is always evolving.
 Additionally, I am passionate about human rights, specifically the right to a clean and safe toilet.
 In my spare time, I am also an artist, and a published author.

 Gaming Thrones’ Bucket Brigade is made up of hundreds of gaming enthusiasts.
 Many have followed Gaming Thrones since its inception in 2014, but new brigadiers join every day.
 They are loyal readers, contributors, and personal friends.
 Our Brigade hails from all over the world - Alaska, South Africa, Melbourne, Seoul, Croatia, Brazil, Wrocław, Calgary, New York City - to name just a few.
 Each December, a bucket brigadier is recognized for their exceptional dedication as Bucket Brigadier of the Year!
 When we were based on Tumblr, there was a built-in secure function for receiving viewer submissions.
-Current bucket brigadier contributions are gifted to me via our private Discord server.
-At this time, we do not have an inbox for outside contributions, but this is in development and something I hope to provide in the near future.
+Current bucket brigadier submissions are gifted to me via our private Discord server.
+At this time, we do not have an inbox for outside submissions, but this is in development and something I hope to provide in the near future.

 What challenges do you face writing about toilets and toilet adjacents?